dart-archive/www.dartlang.org/src/site/tools/observatory/cpu-profile.markdown

 ---
 layout: default
 title: "CPU Profile"
-description: "Observatory's CPU profile feature shows where the VM is spending its time so you can debug bottlenecks in your Dart code."
+description: "Observatory's CPU profile feature shows where the VM is spending its time so you can find bottlenecks in your Dart code."
 header:
   css: ["observatory.css"]
 ---